okta/okta-oidc-android/README.md

         .create();
 ```

-You can create client which do login using sessionToken in async way
+You can create client which do sign in using sessionToken in async way

 ```java
 AuthClient authClient = new Okta.AuthBuilder()